acorg/roessler_netzl_et_al2022/README.md

 # roessler_netzl_et_al2022
 Code repository for "BA.2 omicron differs immunologically from both BA.1 omicron and pre-omicron variants" by Roessler, A., Netzl, A., et al. 2022

-Titer data and maps will be added to the repository upon publication.
+Titer data and maps will be made available upon request.

 All code was run under R version 4.2.0 (2022-04-22) -- "Vigorous Calisthenics":
 R Core Team (2022).
 R: A language and environment for statistical computing.
 R Foundation for Statistical Computing,